ImYasuf/VoidUi/README.md

 | `Desc` | string | `""` | Smaller body text |
 | `Type` | string | `"Info"` | Color theme: `Info` (blue) · `Success` (green) · `Warning` (yellow) · `Error` (red) |
 | `Duration` | number | `4` | Auto-dismiss time in seconds |

+**Behaviour:**
+- Cards **slide in** from the right with a spring easing (Back.Out)
+- When dismissed (via timeout or X button), cards **slide back out** to the right
+- Multiple notifications stack vertically with each card slightly narrower than the last, giving a layered look

 ---